Soursobs

 Geoff Manning writes in his Insight into South Australian History, “Aching gardeners will be enchanted to know that the chiropractor's friend, the sour sobs, were deliberately imported from Tasmania, whither the beastly things had been introduced!”

-Removal methods could include:
+Removal methods include:

-1) Hand-pulling them.
+Hand-pulling them.
 I know- It sounds like a ludicrous idea, especially if you have heaps of them.
-As will all removal methods, it will take a few seasons of persistence, but it will absolutely do the job in the long term.
+As with all removal methods, it will take a few seasons of persistence, but it will absolutely do the job in the long term.
 The goal is that you remove sour sobs as they appear, so in that sense, it doesn't matter by which means you do that (e.g. hand pulling, chemical or otherwise).
-This method is especially good for those that don't want to use chemicals.
+This method is especially good for those who don't want to use chemicals.

-2) Spot spray with a non-selective herbicide such as Glyphosate (Roundup/zero etc).
+Spot spray with a non-selective herbicide such as Glyphosate (Roundup/zero etc).
 Be careful, as chemicals like this will kill everything they come into contact with

 Try not to let the weed excessively flower.
-This is when it is most likely to produce bulbils which, of course, leads to more weeds.
+This is when it is most likely to produce bulbils, which, of course, leads to more weeds.
 When it comes to controlling sour sobs in a lawn, there are no quick fixes.
 Regular mowing so that they don’t excessively flower is helpful.

-Comments (12)
+Comments (14)

 Removing soursobs in a kikuyu lawn

-Hi.
+By: Deb Martin on 17 May 2023Hi.
 How best to remove a fairly substantial infestation of soursobs in a known kykuyu lawn please ?
 Cheers, Deb

 Paul Munns Instant Lawn Response